onestardao/WFGY/ProblemMap/Atlas/Fixes/official/demos/demo-f1-grounding-anchor/README.md

 You only need to verify that:

 - the baseline is more vulnerable to the wrong-anchor path
-- the repaired version is more likely to move to the correct answer
+- the repaired version is more likely to move toward the correct answer
 - the shift comes from anchor correction, not generic prompt expansion

 ---

-## 12. Expected outcome ✅
+## 12. Expected outcome

 If the demo works, the user should walk away with the following understanding: